Skip to contents

 Value

-An object of class "forecast" containing the following elements:
+An object of class forecast is a list usually containing at least the following elements:

 model